Personal Property Tax Virginia – How To Calculate it?

 2. You need to pay your property tax to the state, regardless of the value of your property.

-3. There is a set amount of Personal Property Tax for each item and you have to declare all of it on your tax return.
+3. There is a set amount of Personal Property Tax for each item,,m and you must declare all of it on your tax return.

 Conclusion